Charles Alvin & Marjorie Estella Allred Greenland

-Charles was the oldest son, second child of Nephi and Bertha (q.v.).
+Charles was the oldest son, second child of Nephi and Bertha Greenland (q.v.).
 He was born October 5, 1915, and married Marjorie February 18, 1940.
 Marjorie was born December 20, 1822.
-They had four sons, Charles A, Reid, Scott and Doug.
-They moved to Highland from Hiawatha, Utah in about 1952 and built Number 1 (Highland map - interactive, large) as a temporary residence, as they were planning to build a new home at Number 2 (Highland map - interactive, large) and use it as a garage.
-Their plans never materialized and the home still stands in 2018.
+They had four sons: Charles A, Reid, Scott and Doug.
+They moved to Highland from Hiawatha, Utah in about 1952 and built Number 1 (1958 Highland map) as a temporary residence, as they were planning to build a new home at Number 2 (1958 Highland map) and use it as a garage.
+Their plans never materialized and the home still stands in 2023.

-They weren't active in Church although Marjorie did attend occasionally, as did some of her children.
+They weren't active in the Church of Jesus Christ of Latter-day Saints although Marjorie did attend occasionally, as did some of her children.
 Marjorie was close friends with Leah Wagstaff and Damie Carlson, who lived just over the border in Lehi.
 They lived here for 7 to 8 years then moved back to Carbon County.
 Charles died November 11, 1971, and Marjorie moved to Ogden where she passed away August 7, 2013.
 Their oldest son, Charles A., died in November, 2016.

 Charles Nephi & Bertha Hobbs Greenland